What Do Seventh-day Adventists Believe About Baptism?

 All three persons of the Godhead were present at the baptism of Jesus.

-And this fact is so important that later in His life, when Jesus gave His followers what is known as the Great Commission, He said:
+And this fact is so important that later in His life, when Jesus gave His followers a charge known as the Great Commission, He said:

 “All authority has been given to Me in heaven and on earth.
 Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age” (Matthew 28:18–20, NKJV).

-This means that as His disciples, or followers, preached the gospel to the whole world, they were to baptize new believers in the name of the Father, the Son, and the Holy Spirit.
-Jesus singled out this rite that held special significance at the commencement of the Christian journey.
+As His disciples—followers—preached the gospel to the whole world, they were to baptize new believers in the name of the Father, the Son, and the Holy Spirit.
+Jesus singled out this ritual as something significant at the beginning of the Christian life.

 The Greek word translated “to baptize” comes from the root bapto, which means “to dip in or under.”
-This word gives very clearly the idea of immersion, which explains why many Christians, Adventists included, believe that sprinkling isn’t a biblical teaching.
-Instead, the idea from the New Testament is that a person is completely immersed under the water.
+This word gives the idea of a person being completely dipped under the water.

-For instance, the Bible says that John the Baptist baptized in the Jordan River (Matthew 3:6; Mark 1:5) and in “Aenon near Salim, because there was much water there” (John 3:23).
-This text is important because for immersion, John needed “much water.”
+For instance, the Bible says that John the Baptist baptized in the Jordan River (Matthew 3:6; Mark 1:5) and in “Aenon near Salim, because there was much water there” (John 3:23, NKJV).

 Notice also what Mark wrote about Jesus’ baptism:

 “It came to pass in those days that Jesus came from Nazareth of Galilee, and was baptized by John in the Jordan.
-And immediately, coming up from the water, He saw the heavens parting and the Spirit descending upon Him like a dove” (Mark 1:9, 10; Matthew 3:16, NKJV).
+And immediately, coming up from the water, He saw the heavens parting and the Spirit descending upon Him like a dove” (Mark 1:9–10, NKJV).

 The book of Acts gives another example of baptism by immersion.

-There was an Ethiopian eunuch who, being a follower of the Jewish faith (Acts 8:27), was convinced that Jesus of Nazareth was the Messiah.
+It tells the story of the apostle Philip meeting an Ethiopian eunuch who was a follower of the Jewish faith (Acts 8:27) and had become convinced that Jesus was the Messiah.

 “Now as they went down the road, they came to some water.
 And the eunuch said, ‘See, here is water.
 What hinders me from being baptized?’
 Then Philip said, ‘If you believe with all your heart, you may.’
 And he answered and said, ‘I believe that Jesus Christ is the Son of God.’
 So he commanded the chariot to stand still.
 And both Philip and the eunuch went down into the water, and he baptized him.
-Now when they came up out of the water the Spirit of the Lord caught Philip away, so that the eunuch saw him no more; and he went on his way rejoicing” (Acts 8:36–39, NKJV).
+Now when they came up out of the water the Spirit of the Lord caught Philip away” (Acts 8:36–39, NKJV).

-So they both “went down into the water,” and both “came up out of the water,” which again implies an immersive baptism.
+They both “went down into the water” and “came up out of the water”—again implying an immersive baptism.